hackpres/hackMyREADME/READMETest.md

     &enspThe desire is to provide users with consistent high quality README files for their projects generated right from the command-line by only answering a few questions.

-    &enspUnprofessional README files often ruin the hard work a developer has invested into thier repo.
-My aim is to allow developers to quickly and efficiently generate high quality README files so their repo can get the recognition it deserves.
+    &enspUnprofessional README files often ruin the hard work a developer has invested in thier repos.
+The aim of hackMyREADME is to allow developers to quickly and efficiently generate high quality README files so their repos get the recognition they deserve.

-    &enspSo many things; using imports instead of require(), exporting work from js files to be envoked in others, etc.
+    &enspSo many things; using imports instead of require(), exporting work from js files to be envoked in others, utilizing when: in inquirer to only ask questions based on previous user answers, etc.

     ### Table of Contents